thosgood/this-weeks-finds/markdown/201-250/week205.md

 Spec(R)?
 They're not just all possible homomorphisms from R to all possible fields.
 Instead, we count two such homomorphisms as the same point of Spec(R) if they're related by a "flavor changing process".
-In other words, f ': R \to k' gives the same point as f: R \to k if you can get f ' by composing f with a homomorphism from k to k'.
+In other words, f ': R \to k' gives the same point as f\colon  R \to  k if you can get f ' by composing f with a homomorphism from k to k'.

-This is a bit ungainly, but luckily there's a quick and easy way to tell when f: R \to k and f ': R \to k' are related by such a flavor changing process, or a sequence of such processes.
+This is a bit ungainly, but luckily there's a quick and easy way to tell when f: R \to k and f '\colon  R \to  k' are related by such a flavor changing process, or a sequence of such processes.
 You just see if they have the same kernel!
-The "kernel" of f: R \to k is the subset of R consisting of elements r with
+The "kernel" of f\colon  R \to  k is the subset of R consisting of elements r with

     f(r) = 0